userdyk-github/userdyk-github.github.io/_posts/MATH06/2019-08-13-MATH06-Nonlinear-least-square-problems.md

 <hr class="division1">

 ## the Levenberg-Marquardt method for nonlinear least square problems
-In general, a least square problem can be viewed as an optimization problem with the objective function
+In general, a least square problem can be viewed as an optimization problem with the objective function.
+Nonlinear least square optimization problem has a specific structure, and several methods that are tailored to solve this particular optimization problem have been developed.
+One example, **the Levenberg-Marquardt method is based on the idea of successive linearizations of the problem in each iteration.**

 ```python
 import numpy as np
 from scipy import optimize